kwinkunks/aoc23/README.md

 ## Week 2

 - **Day 8: Haunted Wasteland** — Fun, not too hard graph problem.
 Part 2 was again the classic too-expensive problem, but after only a bit of flailing (thinking I could find a loop), I realized I could count each path separately and find the [lowest common multiple](https://en.wikipedia.org/wiki/Least_common_multiple).
 SLOC: 24.
+- **Day 9: Mirage Maintenance** — Cool prediction task with discrete derivatives and a sort of [Pascal's triangle](https://en.wikipedia.org/wiki/Pascal%27s_triangle) based on subtraction.
+Tripped over the 'cumulative difference' function a bit but overall today was one of the easy days.
+SLOC: 19.